-- children into account; - ensure that there are systems in place for young people to safely express their views and give feedback on safeguarding practice; - ensure that the school has a suitable behaviour policy for pupils and a staff behaviour policy or Code of Conduct; - ensure that all staff undergo safeguarding and child protection training on induction; - consider a whole-school approach to online safety, including the use of mobile technology in school; - ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - ensure that children are taught about safeguarding, including online safety.
-See section 10.6 and Appendix F of this policy for further information; - ensure that an appropriate safeguarding response for children who go missing from education is in place; - appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead and ensure that the DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - ensure that appropriate filters and monitoring systems are in place to keep children safe online and that governing bodies and proprietors should regularly review the effectiveness of school filters and monitoring systems.
-They should ensure that the leadership team and relevant staff are: - aware of and understand the systems in place - manage them effectively - know how to escalate concerns when identified - ensure that there are appropriate procedures in place to manage safeguarding concerns, or allegations against staff including allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
-Appendix 3 of this policy covers this procedure - respond to allegations of abuse against the headteacher.
-The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see Appendix E).
+Safeguarding Lead to take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) and ensure that the DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support;

+- ensure that appropriate filters and monitoring systems are in place to keep children safe online regularly review the effectiveness of school filters and monitoring systems.
+They should ensure that the leadership team and relevant staff are: - aware of and understand the systems in place - manage them effectively - know how to escalate concerns when identified - ensure that there are appropriate procedures in place to manage both allegations against staff (including supply staff, volunteers and contractors) and concerns that do not meet the harm threshold (low level concerns) and respond to allegations of abuse against the headteacher.
+The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see Appendix D).

-7.2 The headteacher
+6.2 The headteacher